What is Huntington’s Disease?

 Symptoms vary from person to person and at different stages of the illness.
 Even people in the same family may be affected differently.
 You may start to notice subtle changes in the way you move, how you think and how you feel.
 Over time motor changes may include clumsiness, poor balance and jerky movements.
 Later, you may experience difficulties with maintaining your weight, speaking and swallowing.
 Changes to thinking skills may include difficulty with understanding and retaining information, concentration and decision making.
 You may also experience mood changes such as depression, anxiety, compulsive thoughts and irritability.

-Symptoms of HD can begin at any age but usually first appear between the ages of 30 and 50 years.
+Huntington's Disease symptoms can begin at any age but usually first appear between the ages of 30 and 50 years.
 About 5-10% of people have symptoms before age 20 (Juvenile HD) and 10% have onset after age 60 (late onset).
-HD usually progresses slowly over a period of 15 – 25 years resulting in gradual physical, cognitive and emotional changes
+The disease usually progresses slowly over a period of 10 – 25 years resulting in gradual physical, cognitive and emotional changes.

 Living with Huntington’s disease can be very challenging so it is important to get the right information and support as soon as possible.
 There are different support options available to help you to manage your symptoms and to live as well as possible.
 Your family may also need support and information.